clipmagic/ChatAI/docs/guides/how-chatai-differs-from-other-website-chatbots.md

 Most website chatbots fall into one of two categories:

-1. **Site-integrated chatbots**, where chatbot behaviour is controlled by the website itself.
+1. **Site-integrated chatbots**, where chatbot behaviour is governed by the website itself.
 2. **SaaS-hosted chatbots**, where behaviour is largely managed by an external service.

 ChatAI is a site-integrated chatbot, written as a ProcessWire module for use on ProcessWire websites.